 In honour of this festival, we're taking a look back through some cinematic experiences that were filmed in our capital city, Edinburgh.

-As it turns out, our city is not so camera-shy and has contributed to many great and well-known films.
+As it turns out, our city is not so camera-shy and has contributed to many great and well-known films and series.

 Trainspotting (1996)